 The SERVICE ACTIVE HNDLG message will be displayed, the instrument cluster light will come on, and a chime will sound to let you know if there is a problem with the system.
-See "Driver Information Center Messages" in the Index for more information.
+See DIC Warnings and Messages on page 3-51 for more information.